 Promotional video for Ako: A Tale of Loyalty

-Second, a Games Design Unit in which students will work primarily on historical games that are designed to create immersive worlds.
-Historical games can delve deep into a particular moment, illuminating contemporary tensions while linking to the latest scholarship.
-Ako: A Tale of Loyalty places the player in Japan in 1701 in the role of a young samurai born into a low-ranking family that is struggling to survive.
+The game had to draw from the latest scholarship and to incorporate a series of teaching points, allowing it to be deployed in high-school or college level classrooms.
+The result was impressive: a deep learning experience and a fully functional game, Akō: A Test of Loyalty, that is linked to contemporary scholarship.
+Akō: A Tale of Loyalty puts the player in Japan in 1701 in the role of a young samurai born into a low-ranking family that is struggling to survive.
 The game exposes players to the realities of samurai life, the economic structures of early modern Japan, the role of women and family, the commercialization of religion, and the nature of samurai ideologies in an age of peace.
-In addition to historical games, the Games Design unit will develop games that draw from and speak to other disciplines.
-Games can be used, for example, to explore political and social issues in innovative ways.
+The program and the resultant game demonstrated clearly how digital resources could be harnessed to drive learning outcomes, but this requires a clear structure and additional funding to be scaled up.

 Comments from Ashley Gelato, a member of the Ako games design team

 DH Japan is comprised of three pathways that will feed students into JapanLab.
 The first pathway comprises specialized Digital skills courses.
 Second, DH Japan will teach DH focus courses.
 These are courses that are effectively born digital with a suite of scaffolded assignments that serve to advance critical skills.
 A third pathway, DH modified courses, will enable existing Japanese Studies courses to be retroactively engineered with Digital Humanities assignments and content.
 These three pathways will flow into JapanLab where teams of students will work on games and digital projects internships that will produce high-quality digital content that can be used at the University of Texas and beyond.
 JapanLab is divided into three units each under the charge of a different core faculty member.